jordy33/howtosetupturbogears23/README.md

 sqlalchemy.url = sqlite:///%(here)s/devdata.db
 with
 sqlalchemy.url = mysql://myuser:qazwsxedc@127.0.0.1/mydatabase

+Also change host and port
+host = 0.0.0.0
+port = 80

+This will allow to be accesed in all networks in the port 80

 ```

 * Is necessary to have a production file just copy the development (is the same format)